Bukhari ECL issue: IHC issues notices to interior ministry, NAB - Pakistan Observer

 Justice Amir Farooq conducted hearing of the case during which, Zulfi Bukhari’s lawyer said that imposing travel ban on his client is contrary to human rights.

 He said that Zulfi was first stopped from traveling to Saudi Arabia for Umrah on June 11, however, he was later given permission for six days.
-My client’s name was unlawfully put on ECL, he added.
+My client’s name was unlawfully put on Exit Control List (ECL), he added.

 The lawyer said that NAB cannot bar anyone from traveling abroad on an undergoing inquiry and requested the court to withdraw this decision.